SAP-samples/btp-service-metadata/README.md

 ## Description

 You are working with SAP BTP and looking for the metadata of the services in a *machine-readable* format?
-Then you are at the right place: this repository contains the metadata of the SAP BTP services available via *pay-as-you-go*.
+Then you are at the right place: this repository contains the metadata of the SAP BTP services available via a SAP BTP *pay-as-you-go* account.

 As different personas need different metadata when exploring the service metadata we decided to curate it for you.
 As criterion we use a *persona*+*-based approach as we are convinced that this will give the optimal support for the task at hand.